Type of institution: University/Higher Education Institution

 Standard entry requirements

-- Either (a) A four year undergraduate degree in engineering, or in a cognate discipline
+- A four (4) year undergraduate degree in engineering, or in a cognate discipline

-- Or (c) demonstrated relevant prior learning and/or relevant industry experience deemed equivalent to items a. or b. above.
+- Or Demonstrated relevant prior learning and/or relevant industry experience deemed equivalent to items a. or b. above.

 Units undertaken in this course may count towards students' continuing professional development (CPD) requirements with Engineers Australia or their relevant professional registering body.